michael-hirschmugl/SNESDRONE/README.md

 ## ARM-based ROM emulation for a 16-bit gaming console in order to use its internal wavetable synthesizer chip as a musical instrument

-Michael Hirschmugl BSc.
+Michael Hirschmugl

-Audio Engineering Project, Institute of Electronics, Technical University Graz February 2020
+Audio Engineering Project, Institute of Electronics, Technical University Graz

-Advisor:
-Dipl.Ing.
-Michael Fuchs
+February 2020

 ## Abstract
 The SNES (or Super Famicom) is widely considered as one of the greatest gaming consoles of all time.
 Even though its games had fantastic soundtracks, it's not too well known, that the console actually used a sort of wavetable synthesis chip by Sony for this.
 This chip is based on the technology of iconic synthesizers from the 1980s such as the Korg Wavestation.
 Together with the DSP technology by Sony, the console can produce eight stereo channels of sample-based synthesis, one noise channel, has ADSR envelope controls and even echo, filtering and modulation effects.